JoshuaDBruton/SparseCoefficientClustering/README.md

 # Dictionary Learning for Clustering on Hyperspectral Images
 ## Overview
 Framework for Spectral Clustering on the Sparse Coefficients of Learned Dictionaries.
 This framework was created as a part of the project I presented for completion of my Computer Science Honours' degree at the University of the Witwatersrand.
-We will make the paper available either through conference proceedings or arXiv by the end of January 2020.
+We will make the paper available either through conference proceedings or arXiv by the end of 2020.

 Authored by: Joshua Bruton
 Supervised by: Dr. Hairong Wang